-Nitrogen/ Phosphorus

-☐ Bacteria

-☐ Mercury

-☐ Other Pollutant of Concern
+Nitrogen/ Phosphorus 🖂 Bacteria 🔀 Mercury Other Pollutant of Concern

-The Town of Branford will be screening the outfalls that discharge to impaired waters starting in 2019.
+The Town of Branford began screening the outfalls that discharge to impaired waters in 2019.
 The outfalls that discharge directly to the impaired estuaries will be screened starting with the Inner Branford Harbor.
-See Figure 2 in Appendix A for a map of the outfall locations.
+See Figure 2 in Appendix A for a map of the outfall locations screened as per the schedule below.
 The Integrated Water Quality Report is published every two years.
 The monitoring schedule will be updated if impaired waters change.